linroger/FinanceCompendium/II. Economics/International/International Economics/VIII - Applications and Policy/21 - The Euro.md

 In our example, the DVD player sells for 1 everywhere.

 2. Productivity in traded goods determines wages.
 Suppose that one Home worker can make A units of the traded good (the DVD player) per hour.
-Then the worker's hourly wage w will be equal to $A because each unit of the good sells for $1 and competition means that the wage will equal the value of the output produced by each hour of labor input.
+Then the worker's hourly wage w will be equal to $A because each unit of the good sells for \$1 and competition means that the wage will equal the value of the output produced by each hour of labor input.
 Similarly, if Foreign workers can make A* units of the traded good per hour, their dollar wage Ew* will be equal to $A*.
 Thus, wage levels in each country are equal to productivity levels:

 $$ w = A \quad E w ^ {*} = A ^ {*}
 $$

-In our example, if Home workers make ten $1 DVD players per hour, their hourly wage is $10 per hour.
+In our example, if Home workers make ten \$1 DVD players per hour, their hourly wage is \$10 per hour.
 If Foreign workers make only five per hour, their hourly wage is 5.

 3. Wages determine the prices of nontraded goods.
 Crucially, we assume that the level of productivity in nontraded goods is a fixed constant, the same everywhere, equal to 1.
 In our example, it always takes one hour to get a haircut in Home and Foreign, but with the wages given previously, this means the cost of a haircut will equal exactly one hour of labor.
 In general, the dollar price of the nontraded good in each country equals the wage, so  $p_N = w$  and  $E p_N^* = E w^*$ .
 Because these wages are given by productivity (as we saw in the second step),

 $$ p _ {N} = A \quad E p _ {N} ^ {*} = A ^ {*}
 $$

-To continue our example, if the productivities are 10 and 5 in Home and Foreign, the hourly wages must be  $10 and$ 5, respectively, and Home haircuts will cost $10 and Foreign haircuts $5.
+To continue our example, if the productivities are 10 and 5 in Home and Foreign, the hourly wages must be  \$10 and\$ 5, respectively, and Home haircuts will cost \$10 and Foreign haircuts \$5.

 The conclusion from these three assumptions?
 Countries with higher traded goods productivity will have relatively high wages and hence relatively high prices of nontraded goods.
 This means they will also have relatively higher overall price levels, depending on how large the share of nontraded goods in the consumption basket is.
 To see this, suppose the nontraded goods share of consumption is  $n$  (so the traded share is  $1 - n$ ).